How Often Do I Need to Replace My Custom Orthotics?

 Unfortunately, it isn’t always so easy to determine that point.
 While a typical custom orthotic might last around 2-3 years on average, not every case is a typical one.
 Some people need theirs replaced every year, while others can get 5 years or more (occasionally much more) of use out of theirs.

-- Construction materials.
+Assess the lifespan of your orthotics to see whether they are still fit for purpose.
 A set of orthotics made from a semi-rigid material like graphite or carbon fiber, for example, may be expected to last a bit longer than orthotics made from very soft and squishy materials.

-- Your lifestyle.
-As you might expect, people who spend a lot of time standing and walking (or even running and jumping) will wear down their orthotics faster than those who are mostly sedentary.
+Also, as you might expect, people who spend a lot of time standing and walking (or even running and jumping) will wear down their orthotics faster than those who are mostly sedentary.

 In many cases, the answer is yes!

-Obviously, it depends on the age of the orthotics, the materials used to create them, how extensive the wear or damage is, and how much your foot mechanics have changed in the meantime.
+It depends on the age of the orthotics, the materials used to create them, how extensive the wear or damage is, and how much your foot mechanics have changed in the meantime.

 But in general, we’d rather repair, refurbish, or adjust your orthotics rather than outright replace them if we can.